-Get there early, and get the best of your favourite exhibits before the crowds come in.
+Get there early, and get the best of your favorite exhibits before the crowds come in.

 There’s so much to see from elephants, bears including polar bears, big cats, elephants, penguins, snakes, monkeys, and the list goes on.

-There’s also the chance for full service dining at Albert’s restaurant or a number of more casual options dotted around.
+There’s also the chance for full-service dining at Albert’s restaurant or several more casual options dotted around.

 6. San Diego Wall Murals